-The definitive production version, pictured here officially for the first time, has been conceived to rival a wide number of junior SUV offerings in a price range that will see it compete with the Renault Captur at the lower end, the Nissan Qashqai in the middle and the Mercedes-Benz GLA at the upper end in one of Europe's fastest-growing car segments.
+The T-Roc aims to rival a wide number of junior SUVs in a price range that will see it compete with the Renault Captur at the lower end, the Nissan Qashqai in the middle and the Mercedes-Benz GLA at the upper end in one of Europe's fastest-growing car segments.

 The T-Roc is the latest VW model to be based on the company’s highly versatile MQB platform.
 It employs a MacPherson strut front and, depending on the engine and drive system, either a torsion beam or multi-link rear suspension in combination with an optional adaptive damper system.

 Stylistically, the new SUV leans heavily on the earlier concept by the same name, with an exterior styled to emphasise its dual on and off-road character.
 VW boss Herbert Diess said at the car's reveal that the new T-Roc would be "the new agility benchmark" in the class.

 Among the key design cues is a new interpretation of the classically simple VW grille.
 It is bookmarked by relatively thin headlights that wrap around the front fenders to give the front end a highly tapered appearance.
 The thin profile of the headlights has been made possible by a decision to house the LED daytime running lights and cornering lights lower down within the front bumper, which also receives a prominent trapezoidal-shaped cooling duct and silver-coloured kick plate within the lower section.
 The daytime running lights serve as indicators, switching to an orange hue when the turn signals are in operation.